thewpcommunitycollective/.github/profile/README.md

 Internal operations, administration, and infrastructure.
 These repositories are open to The WPCC board and staff, as well as members and collaborators.

 - [`operations`](https://github.com/thewpcommunitycollective/operations) — General operations and internal documentation
+- [`operations-onboarding`](https://github.com/thewpcommunitycollective/operations-onboarding) — Onboarding resources for staff and collaborators
 - [`operations-internal-projects`](https://github.com/thewpcommunitycollective/operations-internal-projects) — Staff-led internal projects and initiatives
-- [`operations-onboarding`](https://github.com/thewpcommunitycollective/operations-onboarding) — Onboarding resources for staff and collaborators
+  - [`operations-internal-projects-website`](https://github.com/thewpcommunitycollective/operations-internal-projects-website/) — Planning, maintenance, and development of The WP Community Collective’s public website

 ### 🔒 [Board Repositories](https://github.com/thewpcommunitycollective/board)
 Management and administration of The WPCC Board of Directors, including discussions and voting.
 These repositories are open to active members of The WPCC Board of Directors.

-- [`board-management`](https://github.com/thewpcommunitycollective/board-management) — Board management and administration
 - [`board-actions`](https://github.com/thewpcommunitycollective/board-actions) — Formal votes, approvals, and reviews.
 - [`board-materials`](https://github.com/thewpcommunitycollective/board-materials) — Board information, guides and FAQs

 ---

-## Get Involved
+## Contributing

+The WPCC welcomes and encourages collaboration from individuals and organizations aligned with our mission and values.
+This repository is open for public engagement and participation.

+To get involved or learn more:

 - [Join The WPCC](https://www.thewpcommunitycollective.com/join/)
 - [Read our Policies](https://www.thewpcommunitycollective.com/about/organization-documents/)
 - [Explore our Programs](https://github.com/thewpcommunitycollective/programs)

-For questions, feedback, or partnership inquiries, contact us at [info@thewpcommunitycollective.com](mailto:info@thewpcommunitycollective.com).
+For questions or inquiries, contact info@thewpcommunitycollective.com.
+- Contact the WPCC team directly at [info@thewpcommunitycollective.com](mailto:info@thewpcommunitycollective.com)

+All contributions and engagement are subject to [The WPCC Code of Conduct](https://www.thewpcommunitycollective.com/about/code-of-conduct/).